Skip to Content

 Trigger: Be Proactive

-You must recognize the trigger when it occurs and start using the appropriate strategies for autism meltdowns.
+You must recognize the trigger when it occurs and start using the appropriate strategies to prevent the trigger from escalating to a meltdown.

 If you realize and intervene at the trigger, there’s an 80-90% chance you can prevent the situation from escalating.